 - The ability to make position changes intra-month based on trends

-- Monthly rebalance based on risk reduction where the allocation of individual components is reduced if volatility exceeds certain predetermined risk levels
+- Month-end review where the position size of each component is modified if volatility exceeds certain predetermined risk levels

 - A “smart” contract roll approach designed to select cost effective futures contracts to roll into upon expiration of current contract